Memorbuch

 Front cover of the Frankfurter Memorbuch.

 A Memorbuch (מעמאָרבוך, Memorbuch) is a book listing localities or countries in which Jews have been persecuted, together with the names of the martyrs, and necrologies.

 Name

 The memorbuch was originally called either sefer zikkaron ('Book of Remembrance') or sefer ha-zikhronot ('Book of Commemorations').
-The later title, sefer hazkarat neshamot ('Memorial Book of Souls'), was soon superseded by the general name Memorbuch, derived from the Latin "memoria".
+The later title, sefer hazkarat neshamot ('Memorial Book of Souls'), was soon superseded by the general name Memorbuch, derived from the memoria.
 The names pinḳes ('book,' from the Greek πίναξ), Selbuch, and Totenbuch occur but seldom.
-The word "memorbuch" is derived from the Latin "memoria".
+The word "memorbuch" is derived from the Latin memoria.